Supporting Main Street: Strengthening the small businesses that hold our communities together

 Small businesses are the connective tissue of American communities.
 They create local jobs, anchor neighborhood economies, and often serve as informal hubs for the people around them.
 But many of the small business owners running these operations, particularly in rural and underserved areas, are doing so without sufficient access to the capital, coaching, or planning support they need to grow and build long-term financial security.

-The Main Street Initiative was built to change that.
-Working with the Edward Jones Community Impact Team, Edward Jones brought a clear and ambitious vision: to create meaningful, lasting impact for small business owners in the communities where they operate — going beyond traditional financial services to support businesses as engines of community health and wellbeing.
+The Main Street initiative, powered by Edward Jones and supported by New Leaf Climate and the Small Business Empowerment Center was built to change that.
+The Main Street initiative operates under a clear and ambitious vision: to create meaningful, lasting impact for small business owners in the communities where they operate.
+By bringing together the collaborative strength of Edward Jones, New Leaf Climate and the Small Business Empowerment Center, this initiative goes beyond traditional financial services to support businesses as engines of community health and wellbeing.

 The Main Street Initiative

-The Main Street Initiative provides small businesses in rural communities with grants and technical assistance across three categories: business growth, community projects, and retirement savings.
+The Main Street initiative provides small businesses in rural and underserved communities with grants and technical assistance across three categories: business growth, community projects, and saving for their financial future.
 Technical support includes:

-Financial advising from Edward Jones, including retirement planning and long-term financial management
+● Financial education from Edward Jones, including education on topics around retirement planning

 This isn't a one-time grant with a handshake.
-It's a coordinated, multi-partner investment in the people and places that make communities work.
+It's a coordinated, collaborative investment in the people and places that make communities work.

 Improving Sustainability Practices for Small Businesses